DATUK DR. RAJENDRAN NAGAPPAN

 Ph.D (Michigan State), M.Ed.(UM), B.A.(Hons) (UM), Cert.in Edu., PMW.

 Rajendran brings with him more than 40 years of experience working at various levels in the field of education.
-He is currently serving as a Consultant for the World Bank Group on a Project to Review National and International Assessments to Further Improve the Teaching, Learning and Achievement in Math and Science in Malaysia.
+He is currently serving as a Senior Consultant for the World Bank Group on a Project to Review National and International Assessments to Further Improve the Teaching, Learning and Achievement in Math and Science in Malaysia.
 Besides this, he also provides his services to local and international bodies in the areas which include Educational Policy, Teaching and Learning, Teaching Higher-Order Thinking Skills, Teacher Education, Research Methodology and Education for Sustainable Development.
 He is a former Professor of Pedagogy and Thinking Skills at the Sultan Idris Education University (Universiti Pendidikan Sultan Idris), Malaysia.
 He is also the former Director General of the Unit for the Socio-Economic Development of Indian Community (SEDIC), Prime Minister’s Department, Malaysia.
 He has also served as an Adjunct Professor at AIMST University, Malaysia.
 He teaches courses on Pedagogy, Higher Order Thinking Skills, Learning to Teach, and Qualitative Research Methods.
 Since May 2012 to May 2017 he served as the Coordinator of the Action Plan for Future of Tamil Schools under the Prime Minister’s Department.
 He served as the Director of the Unit for the Socio-Economic Development of Indian Community, Prime Minister’s Department from May 2014 till May 2017.
 He was a member of the Independent Review Panel of the National Education Blueprint (2013 – 2025).
 He has also served as a member of the Board of Directors of AIMST University.
-He has also made his contributions as a University Senate member of Sultan Idris Education University and as the Director of the Aminuddin Baki Center for Global Education at the university for three years (March 2009-February 2012).
+He has made contributions as a University Senate member of Sultan Idris Education University and as the Director of the Aminuddin Baki Center for Global Education at the university for three years (March 2009-February 2012).
 He was a visiting scholar at the College of Education, Michigan State University from September 2006 to January 2007.
 Prior to his position at the university, he served as the Assistant Director at the Ministry of Education, Malaysia focusing on research, planning and implementing various subject areas and the teaching of thinking skills at teacher education colleges in Malaysia.
 He has also taught in primary schools, secondary schools and teacher education colleges for many years.

 Rajendran, as the leader of the project produced ‘An Action Plan for the Future of Tamil Schools’, a project under the Prime Minister’s Department.
 He too served as a member of the ‘Experts Review Panel’ of the Malaysian Education Blueprint (2013-2025), under the Ministry of Education, Malaysia.
 Rajendran too served as the member of the Steering Committee, Technical Committee and the Secretariat to produce the Malaysian Indian Blueprint, a project by the Prime Minister’s Department and the Economic Planning Unit (EPU).

+In October 2019, he was invited to be a keynote speaker at the ‘Tenth Annual International Symposium of Foreign Language Learning’, in Bogor, Indonesia, organized by the Southeast Asian Ministers of Education Organization (SEAMEO) and Regional Center for Quality Improvement for Teachers and Education Personnel (QITEP) in Language (SEAQIL).
 In July 2016, Rajendran was invited to address at the Third South Asian Diaspora Convention (SADC), Singapore jointly organized by the Institute of South Asian Studies and the National University of Singapore.
 Also in July 2016, he was invited to participate at the panel discussion in New Delhi on ‘Diaspora: Transferring Knowledge and Encouraging Innovation (Science, Technology, Education, Start-Up India’ organized by the Ministry of External Affairs, India.

 He obtained his Certificate in Education from Seri Kota Teacher Education College in Kuala Lumpur.
 He obtained his bachelor’s degree and his Masters in Education degree from University of Malaya.
 He received his Ph.D. in Curriculum, Teaching and Educational Policy from the College of Education, Michigan State University, USA in 1998.